Birding Taiwan

 2024 April/May tour: Taiwan Trip Report (opens a new window with a pdf file)

-- Taiwan: March 24 - April 6, 2025 (14 days, plus optional Okinawa ext. for 7-days).
-This tour focuses on endemics.
+- Taiwan: March 14 - 29, 2025 (16 days).
+This tour focuses on endemics, spending 8 days in the mountains.
+We expect to see close to 200 species of birds.
 The birding areas we visit also have opportunities for hiking.
 The itinerary is slightly different than the one posted below.
+We will not be visiting the Hualien and Taroko Gorge areas.
 Please contact us for itinerary.
-Price: $4,850 per person double occupancy, with an additional $900 for single occupancy.
-Spots left = 5
+Price is $4,920 per person for double occupancy with an additional $1,250 for single occupancy.
+Spots left = 4

 - Additional Dates: Tours by Request